Tom Kha Gai (Coconut Milk Chicken Soup)

 Thai cuisine has completely blown my mind (again!)!!
 And guys, I am super excited to be sharing my Tom Kha Gai recipe today!

 Doesn’t it look glorious and make you want to dive right in?!
 Well it does for me because whenever I make it, I can smell its alluring sweet fragrance throughout the house!
 That is, whenever I leave the kitchen to let the lemongrass, kaffir lime leaves, and peppery sweet galangal simmer away in the coconut milk and work their magic!
 I kid you not when I say the aroma is completely intoxicating and a full on slap in your nostrils.

 Ok, that’s a weird way to put it.
 But trust me when I say that you’ll feel the same love for it while it’s cooking.
-And the temptation to immediately devour a bowl of this heavenly and deliciously creamy yet light soup will be completely irresistible!
+The temptation to immediately devour a bowl of this heavenly and deliciously creamy, yet light soup will be completely irresistible!

 Good thing it only takes 30 minutes to make once the chopping is done and it’s an easy recipe to make, no?! 😉

 A few months ago, I was in Bangkok for a friend’s wedding and was staying at the Hilton Millennium where the Indian three day wedding was taking place.
 There was TONS of delicious food being served daily!
 Some of which I thoroughly enjoyed and was inspired by during this trip.
 So stay tuned for upcoming new Thai recipes!